 (4) All records, including the recommended decision, shall be confidential and sealed.

 (5) If a matter has been delegated to the Office of Administrative Hearings, the administrative law judge presiding over the proceedings shall issue to the Board a recommended decision containing:

 (c) A proposed sanction; or

-(d) Any combination of §B(5)(a)(c) of this regulation pursuant to the Board's delegation.
+(d) A combination of §B(5)(a)(c) of this regulation pursuant to the Board’s delegation.

 C. Burden of Proof.

-(1) An applicant or licensee issued a notice of initial denial by the Board has the burden to demonstrate by a preponderance of the evidence that the applicant or licensee is entitled to licensure or other benefit the Board has initially denied.
+(1) A licensee to whom the Board has issued a notice of initial denial has the burden to demonstrate by a preponderance of the evidence that the licensee is entitled to licensure or to receive the benefit sought which the Board has initially denied.

-(2) The administrative prosecutor has the burden to demonstrate by a preponderance of the evidence that the licensee has committed a violation or violations of the Maryland Audiologists, Hearing Aid Dispensers, and Speech-Language Pathologists Act.
+(2) The Board has the burden to demonstrate by a preponderance of the evidence that the licensee has committed a violation or violations of the Maryland Podiatry Act.